non contact measurement technology

 1.4 Eddy Current Measurements

-According to Faraday’s principle of electromagnetic induction, a lump metal conductor placed in a changing magnetic field or in the magnetic field for cutting the magnetic line of force movement, its body will produce a vortex-like induced current, this current is called eddy current, the above phenomenon is known as eddy current effect.
+According to Faraday’s principle of electromagnetic induction, when a lump of metal conductor moves through a magnetic field or sits in a changing magnetic field, it generates a swirling induced current.
+Scientists call this current an eddy current, and they refer to the phenomenon as the eddy current effect.

 The eddy current sensor is a sensor based on the eddy current effect, with high reliability, high sensitivity, fast response speed and other characteristics.